Chapter 2: Five Kamuis

 Fundamentally, what is The Silver Case about?
 Melos Han-Tani, one of the creators of Anodyne and Even the Ocean, put it well in a tweet: “A timely game on social control, politicians working against the public, information/trends spreading through social networks.”
 More specifically, The Silver Case is about political organizations manipulating information as a form of social control to act against public interest.
 As we have seen, “truth” and “facts” are different.
 Different interest groups distort “facts,” pieces of real information, into “truths” that cherry pick, conceal, and lie about “facts” to serve sinister political ends.
 Information is so influential in The Silver Case that, according to the opening, “The most striking source of conflict” between the upper and lower classes of Kanto is not the expanding wealth disparity but “discord between those with easy access to information and those without.”
 The history on the official Silver Case website is clear that the sense is the poor have little access to information, while the rich have a large amount of access to information.
 That is, the poor have less access to “facts.”

 Kamui/Ayame refers to various specific characters in the universe of The Silver Case and its sequels, such as Fujiwara Kamui, Morishima Tokio, and Natsume Sakura.
 However, and just as important, the “crime virus” is not contagious irrational violence (though it might be, in the lowest order of “facts”) but the information associated with Kamui: who he is, what he does, and what he wants.
 Nic Freeman observes, “[Kamui] is no longer a person, but an event” (67).
-The transmission and reinterpretation of this information online, in the media, and between individual characters, focalized in the sinister propaganda nexus of the TTV Station Tower where the Silver Case occurred and Nezu continues to manipulate information to enslave the public for ELBOW, is the reason the Akira chapter is titled “Transmitter.”
+The transmission and reinterpretation of these narratives and incidents online, in the media, and between individual characters, focalized in the sinister propaganda nexus of the TTV Station Tower where the Silver Case occurred and where Nezu continues to manipulate information to enslave the public for ELBOW, is the reason the Akira chapter is titled “Transmitter.”

 I locate five main “Kamuis” being transmitted in The Silver Case.
 The first is the person involved in the version of the Silver Case of 1979 attested in the official “truth” and discussed in the opening of “Lunatics,” the first half of “Decoyman,” “YUME,” and somewhat elaborated on in “KamuiDrome.”
 This Kamui is a bloodthirsty monster who assassinates the TRO/CCO chairman in 1979.
 The second Kamui is the tragic artist Fujiwara Kamui institutionalized at IMM Hospital.
 The third is the robot-like FSO assassin Format Kamui who is brainwashed, deceived, or willingly obedient to a point of acting on behalf of the powerful against his own interests.
 The fourth is a Kamui that exists as an antiestablishment entity seeking revenge for what was collectively done to the children in the Triangle Towers (a set of shelters), whether as an ideology, idea, or literal supernatural being, and includes the player characters, Akira and Morishima Tokio.
-The fifth Kamui is the innocent civilian Uehara Kamui of “Danwa,” who might be Akira and the man called Uehara Kamui present in The 25th Ward.
+The fifth Kamui is the innocent civilian Uehara Kamui of “Danwa,” who might be Akira and also might be the man called Uehara Kamui present in The 25th Ward.

 Dividing Kamui into five narratives is somewhat arbitrary.
 One could as easily conceptualize eight Kamuis, as Piechota does, or any other number.
 Not always mutually exclusive, these categories blur at their edges.
 As an occult power, Kamui defies simple categorization.
 Five is simply a number to facilitate discussion.